Visiting Australia? What to Know Before You Go

-Visiting Australia?
+Visiting Australia for the first time?
 Learn what you need for a successful trip – from Australian visas, to what to pack, and knowing whether or not to tip.
-It doesn’t matter if it’s your first time visiting Australia, or you’re a proper Oz addict, these tips will help you have a fantastic and stress-free trip.
+Really, it doesn’t matter if it’s your first time visiting Australia, or you’ve been multiple times before.
+These tips will help you have a fantastic and stress-free trip.

 It’s generally safe, Aussie culture is relaxed and there’s plenty to explore when you get here.